On the Issues

 - Remove policies that negatively impact unincorporated areas.

-Kathy has had great success in her time on the Council achieving these goals and advocating for policy changes to better serve King County residents.
+Kathy continues to work on these issues at the Council - advocating for policy changes to better serve King County residents.